cfkubo/rmq-workshop/k8s/readme.md

 ### 🚀🐰📦 LAB 4: Deploy Producers and Consumer Applications - Leveraging RabbitMQ PerfTest 🚀🐰📦

 **NOTE** Lets adjust the memory high watermark to be able run the below perf test without issues

+** Understand Memory High Watermark***

+RabbitMQ has a concept of memory high watermark which is used to determine when to start dropping messages.
+The default value is 0.4 (40%).
+This means that RabbitMQ will start dropping messages when it reaches 40% of its total available memory.

+Below command will adjust the configuration at runtime but we can do the same with rabbitmq configuration to be persistent.

 ```
 kubectl -n default exec upstream-rabbit-new-server-0 --  rabbitmqctl set_vm_memory_high_watermark absolute "700MiB"